BDC Hamburger Icon

 3. Perform a competitive analysis for your clothing store.

-A competitive analysis assesses your current or potential business competitors.
-To perform a competitive analysis, you must identify the other companies in your market that currently offer a similar product and then analyze how their products are positioned.
+A competitive analysis assesses your potential business competitors.
+To perform a competitive analysis, you must identify the other retailers in your market that currently offer clothing products and then analyze how their stores are positioned.

-The results of a competitive analysis help you learn about current market trends, product and service pricing, market saturation, industry best practices, market gaps, and business opportunities.
-Although a competitive analysis is necessary when you start a business, you should also routinely perform them throughout your company’s lifecycle to keep your business competitive.
+The results of a competitive analysis help you learn about current market trends, product and service pricing, market saturation, industry best practices, market gaps and business opportunities.
+Although a competitive analysis is necessary when conceiving your store, you should also routinely perform them throughout your company’s lifecycle to keep your business competitive.

 4. Write a business plan for your clothing store.

 Although it may not always be legally required, don’t skip writing a business plan.
-Every owner should create a business plan for their company.
-It serves as the blueprint of your business and helps you see the complete picture of your company’s mission, vision and feasibility.
+This document should outline your clothing company’s mission, brand, ideal customer, products, marketing plan and financing.

 Did You Know?Did you know

-If you’re starting a brick-and-mortar clothing store, location is one of your most vital decisions.
+If you want to start a brick-and-mortar clothing store, choosing a location is one of your most vital decisions.
 You must commit to a storefront in a specific town and state and consider the neighborhoods and streets that will bring foot traffic and a large consumer base interested in (and able to afford) your merchandise.

 • How much square footage will you need?